 Postgraduate Book Club

 The Book Club is a great way of being involved in relevant discussions surrounding current rural affairs and importantly meeting colleagues with much in common, at a time where it is still difficult to forge such connections in person.
-If you would like more information, please contact Natasha.
+If you would like more information about the next event (January 2022), please contact Natasha.

 New and Emerging Rural Researchers: Rural Research in the 2020s